ric-95/tesis-repo/cflowpost-main/src/cflowpost/pvx/README.md

                        x_res: int, y_res: int, timestep: float,
                        variables: List[str], output: str)

-- Build the extraction configuration based on geometric definitions.
+- Building the extraction configuration based on geometric definitions.
   - `pvx.build_extraction_config(line_definitions, plane_definitions)`

-- Specify a source
+- Specifying a source and producing a source configuration
   - `pvx.openfoam_source(case_path)`
   - `pvx.vtk_source(vtk_file)`
   - `pvx.csv_source(csv_file, x_col, y_col, z_col)`

-This is particularly useful for Large Eddy Simulations in complex flows because of the reduction in computational time yielded by the averaging the flow in a certain dimension.
+This is particularly useful for Large Eddy Simulations in complex flows because of the reduction in computational time yielded by the averaging the flow in a certain dimension, which is not necessarily along one of the axes or even a straight line.

 In the following example will be shown the script needed to extract planes to perform an azimuthal average of an axisymmetric 3D turbulent flow.